mozyrska/Mesh-LDM/README.md

 * Get mean and std of the latent space distribution: meshLDM/mean_std_training_data.py

 ## Acknowledgements
 Parts of this code are based on software from other repositories.
-Please see the [Acknowledgements] (Acknowledgements.txt) file for more details.
+Please see the Acknowledgements file for more details.

 ## License
 [MIT](LICENSE.txt)